 ADVERTISEMENT

-• With Ivory Feel keyboard and appealing piano sound, the Thomann DP-51 is an affordable digital piano for beginners who also value classic home piano design.
+• With an Ivory Feel keyboard and an appealing piano sound, the DP-51 is an affordable digital piano for beginners who value a classic home piano design.

-• The instrument is available in a matte black finish and a high-gloss polished finish in black or white.
+• It is available with a matte black or high-gloss polished black or white finish.

 Pros and Cons